-The NGAO error budget (KAON 471) assumes sodium laser returns typical of what has been demonstrated at SOR.
-During the development of the NGAO system design, the various factors affecting the rms measurement noise and the rms temporal error on the wavefront sensor were analyzed and a combined specification for the LGS wavefront sensor and LGS facility were developed.
-The resulting specification calls for 150 photons/cm/sec/W to be produced at the sodium layer.
-The resulting spot at the sodium layer must correspond to 1.1 arc seconds in standard NGAO seeing conditions ( $r_0 = 16.0$ cm, $\theta_0 = 2.7$ arc seconds).
+The NGAO error budget modeling (see section) assumes that sodium laser returns typical of what has been demonstrated at Starfire Optical Range (SOR) can also be achieved for NGAO.
+During the development of the NGAO system design, the various factors affecting the rms measurement noise and the rms temporal error on the wavefront sensor were analyzed and a combined specification for the laser guide star (LGS) wavefront sensor and LGS facility were developed.
+The NGAO error budget WFS measurement noise accounts for the standard photon and read noise sources.
+In addition, it also includes errors from the spot elongation of LGS beacons, lenslet diffraction, lateral diffusion in the CCD, and the level of AO correction provide by the deformable mirror in the first relay of the NGAO system.
+The error budget also accounts for the optical and atmospheric transmission, the beam quality of the laser, and the wavefront error of the entire laser transport optics.
+The NGAO laser system requirements are based on an assumed return efficiency from the sodium layer of 150 photons/cm2/s/W. The FWHM of the resulting spot at the sodium layer must correspond to 1.1 arc seconds in standard NGAO seeing conditions (r0 = 16.0 cm, q0 = 2.7 arc seconds).
 The laser launch telescope must be 50 cm in diameter and the laser transport optical system must have a rms wavefront error of 40 nm rms or less.